Training through Practice

 - Opportunity to develop attitudes conducive to effective interpersonal relationships

-For a listing of the internship destinations, see here.
+For a listing of the non-academic secondment destinations, see here.

 This project receives funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie Grant Agreement No 722826.